 Dolly Parton is the full package.
 A singer, humanitarian, actress, author, record producer and even a seasoned cook in the kitchen.
-The country music sensation is no stranger when it comes to down-home cooking.
+The country music legend is no stranger when it comes to down-home cooking.
 Growing up in rural Tennessee, country superstar Dolly Parton and her eleven siblings lived in a one-room cabin.
 This led the family to cook various dishes with low-cost ingredients, one of which was a soup that contained rocks from the garden.
 Want to have a Holly Dolly Christmas?
 Try out one of these comfort soup recipes Dolly makes in her own kitchen.

 During an interview with Hallmark, Dolly reminisces about the basis of the Stone Soup.
 Each child would run into the garden and fetch a small rock.
 While the children would wash and scrub the rock, Dolly's mama would ask the kids about their day and whichever children needed a little boost of confidence or kindness, their stone would get added to the pot along with vegetables.
 Dolly remembers, "We all felt like we were helping to feed our family for the day."